-- 2.2.2.1 To provide for an appropriate mix and density of land uses within walking distance of transit, with multi-storey buildings integrating retail and service activities, and community facilities to support the needs of residents, businesses and workers. - 2.2.2.2 To effectively move people and goods within and beyond Markham by providing residents, employees and businesses with choices and accessibility in travel and movement, with particular attention to the promotion of walking, cycling and increased transit ridership. - 2.2.2.3 To protect established neighbourhoods, heritage conservation districts and employment areas by ensuring that new development is compatible and complementary in terms of use, built form and scale. - 2.2.2.4 To provide opportunities to increase the proportion of Markham residents who work in Markham in order to reduce traffic congestion, commuting times and other health issues related to poor air quality. - 2.2.2.5 To increase adaptability in the community through the introduction of green infrastructure (water, waste, energy), innovative technology, resource conservation and other sustainable practices to address long term climate change impacts. - 2.2.2.6 To celebrate Markham's unique character by protecting cultural heritage resources and archaeological resources, establishing landmarks and creating attractive and engaging public spaces to foster interaction between people and connections to their community.
+- 2.2.2.1 To provide for an appropriate mix and density of land uses within walking distance of transit, with multi-storey buildings integrating retail and service activities, and community facilities to support the needs of residents, businesses and workers. - 2.2.2.2 To effectively move people and goods within and beyond Markham by providing residents, employees and businesses with choices and accessibility in travel and movement, with particular attention to the promotion of walking, cycling and increased transit ridership. - 2.2.2.3 To protect established neighbourhoods, heritage districts and employment areas by ensuring that new development is compatible and complementary in terms of use, built form and scale. - 2.2.2.4 To provide opportunities to increase the proportion of Markham residents who work in Markham in order to reduce traffic congestion, commuting times and other health issues related to poor air quality.

-Markham will retain and build on its success as a major employment centre within the GTA and York Region, and continue to offer attractive accommodation to businesses of all types including industrial, warehousing, office and service employment uses.
+Markham will retain and build on its success as a major employment centre within the GTA and York Region, and continue to offer attractive accommodation to businesses of all types, including industrial, warehousing, office and service employment uses.